aryn-ai/sycamore/README.md

 [![Docs](https://readthedocs.org/projects/sycamore/badge/?version=stable)](https://sycamore.readthedocs.io/en/stable/?badge=stable)
 ![License](https://img.shields.io/github/license/aryn-ai/sycamore)

-Sycamore is a conversational search and analytics platform for complex unstructured data, such as documents, presentations, transcripts, embedded tables, and internal knowledge repositories.
-It retrieves and synthesizes high-quality answers through bringing AI to data preparation, indexing, and retrieval.
-Sycamore makes it easy to prepare unstructured data for search and analytics, providing a toolkit for data cleaning, information extraction, enrichment, summarization, and generation of vector embeddings that encapsulate the semantics of data.
-Sycamore uses your choice of generative AI models to make these operations simple and effective, and it enables quick experimentation and iteration.
-Additionally, Sycamore uses OpenSearch for indexing, enabling hybrid (vector + keyword) search, retrieval-augmented generation (RAG) pipelining, filtering, analytical functions, conversational memory, and other features to improve information retrieval.
+Sycamore is an AI-powered document segmenation and enrichment framework for LLMs and RAG.
+Sycamore makes it easy to reliably load your vector databases and hybrid search engines with higher quality data.
+It can analyze and chunk complex documents with embedded tables, figures, graphs, and other infographics with modern visual AI models and scalable data processing techniques.
+Sycamore can process and prepare a wide range of doucment types, including reports, presentations, transcripts, manuals, and more.

+Sycamore provides an advanced document partitioner for high quality segmentation and chunking, and can also integrate with your choice of AI models for LLM-enabled UDFs, vector embeddings, and other data transformations.
+The Sycamore framework built around a scalable and robust abstraction for document processing called a DocSet, and includes powerful high-level transformations in Python for data processing, enrichment, and cleaning.

 ![Untitled](docs/source/images/SycamoreDiagram2.png)